History of Guam: Self-determination

 The immediate years after World War II saw the U.S. Navy attempting to resume its predominance in Guam affairs.
 This eventually led to resentment, and thus increased political pressure from Chamoru leaders for greater autonomy.

 The result was the Guam Organic Act of 1950 which established Guam as an unincorporated organized territory of the United States and, for the first time in Guam history, provided for a civilian government.
+In 1951, Public Law 01-12 established the new government, including a judicial branch, and an executive branch with many departments.

 The Immigration and Nationality Act of 1952, section 307, granted U.S. citizenship to "all persons born in the island of Guam on or after April 11, 1899.
 In the 1960s, the island's required security clearance for visitors was lifted.

 On September 11, 1968, eighteen years after passage of the Organic Act, Congress passed the "Elective Governor Act" (Public Law 90-497), which allowed the people of Guam to elect their own governor and lieutenant governor.
 Nearly four years later, Congress passed the "Guam-Virgin Islands Delegate" Act that allowed for one Guam delegate in the U.S. House of Representatives.
 The delegate has a voice in debates and a vote in committees, but no vote on the floor of the House.

 Andersen Air Force Base played a major role in the Vietnam War.
 The host unit was later designated the 36th Wing (36 WG), assigned to the Pacific Air Forces (PACAF) Thirteenth Air Force (13AF).
 In September 2012, 13 AF was deactivated and its functions merged into PACAF.
 The multinational Cope North military exercise is an annual event.

 Although Public Law 94-584 established the formation of a "locally drafted" constitution (later known as the "Guam Constitution"), the proposed document was rejected by Guam residents in an August 4, 1979 referendum.

 In the meantime, Guam's local government had formed several political status commissions to address possible options for self-determination.
 The following year after passage of the Guam Delegate Act saw the creation of the "Status Commission" by the Twelfth Guam Legislature.

 This was followed by the establishment of the "Second Political Status Commission" in 1975 and the Guam "Commission on Self-Determination" (CSD) in 1980.
 The Twenty-Fourth Guam Legislature established the "Commission on Decolonization" in 1996 to enhance CSD's ongoing studies of various political status options and public education campaigns.

 These efforts enabled the CSD, barely two years after its creation, to organize a status referendum on January 12, 1982.
 49% of voters chose a closer relationship with the United States via Commonwealth.

 Twenty-six percent voted for Statehood, while ten percent voted for the Status Quo (as an Unincorporated territory).
 A subsequent run-off referendum held between Commonwealth and Statehood saw 73% of Guam voters choosing Commonwealth over Statehood (27%).
 Today, Guam remains an unincorporated territory despite referendums and a United Nations mandate to establish a permanent status for the island.